 The other side of the hospitality business’ response to COVID19 has seen them turn their a la carte kitchens into production kitchens making re-heatable home meals.
 The preparation of food that is not served hot and that may be chilled or frozen to be eaten later needs to be taken seriously as it offers different health challenges.
 Lydia Buchtman, from the Australian Food Safety Information Council, advises, “This needs a different approach and advice from a food safety specialist/auditor to check if the chilling or freezing process is (to be) correct and it meets labelling requirements for date marking, storage instructions, nutrition panels and ingredient and allergy labelling.”
 She says that local councils can help, but bear in mind, they will be very busy with COVID-19.
 She recommends Food Standards Australia and New Zealand as a good place for advice on this issue.

-With so much change happening so quickly, Bidfood will be continuing to provide useful information and ideas.
+With so much change happening so quickly, food products suppliers like Bidfood will be continuing to provide useful information and ideas.
 Head to our Facebook page to keep up-to-date with industry news and our future article posts.

 Stay safe.
 Stay strong. #inittogether